binobense075/commity-web/README.md

 - Show toast message onSave of profile

 - S2E18
+- New component to list all my connections.
-- See all my connections
+- New component to list all my connection requests.